-Service-learning offers a unique opportunity for St. Philip's students from pre-kindergarten to 5th grades to get involved with their communities in a tangible way by integrating service projects with classroom learning.
+Service learning offers a unique opportunity for St. Philip's to get involved with their communities in a tangible way by integrating service projects with classroom learning.
 Service-learning engages students in the educational process, using what they learn in the classroom to solve real-life problems.
 Students not only learn about democracy and citizenship, they become actively contributing citizens and community members through the service they perform.
 St. Philip's will solicit the help of parents to ensure the success of the various Service-Learning projects each year.